 To mine STRONG coin you need to put your money into a pool of assets.
 From there on you earn rewards for doing so.
 As of 2023, rewards range from 9-40%.

-Before you start mining STRONG coin there’s a few things I would like to bring you up to speed with.
+Before you start mining STRONG coin there are a few things I would like to bring you up to speed with.

 Secondly, technically, you are not mining anything.
 Mining in crypto speak usually refers to the process of certifying and adding blocks to a blockchain.
 When you mine with STRONG coin you are doing nothing of the sort.
-It’s just that the StrongBlock team have decided to use some terminology which leaves most people confused.
+It’s just that the StrongBlock team has decided to use some terminology that leaves most people confused.